 2. Obtain a Chartered Financial Analyst certificate

 A Chartered Financial Analyst (CFA) certificate can potentially affect your salary as a mathematics major as the specialized training may qualify you for senior-level positions as a financial analyst.
-To obtain the certificate, you need a four-year college degree or four years of working experience.
-After you satisfy this requirement, you will need to log 4,000 hours of work experience within 36 months and then pass three exams to earn your qualification.
+To complete the certificate, you're required to earn a four-year college degree or four years of working experience.
+After you satisfy this requirement, you log 4,000 hours of work experience within 36 months and then pass three exams to earn your qualification.

-3. Obtain a Financial Industry Regulatory Authority license
+3. Get a Financial Industry Regulatory Authority license

 Obtaining a license issued by the Financial Industry Regulatory Authority can enable you to pursue advanced or lucrative roles selling financial products in a bank or similar organization.
 One of these licenses certifies you to sell certain financial products that can only be sold by people with the appropriate active FINRA license.
-For example, you'll need the Series 7 license known as the general securities representative (GS) license to legally sell individual securities, including preferred stocks and fixed-income investments.
-To get your license, you need to pass a test.
+For example, you require the Series 7 license, also known as the general securities representative (GS) license, to legally sell individual securities, including preferred stocks and fixed-income investments.
+This licensing process also involves an exam.